 Our bodies are meant to move.
 Inactivity increases inflammation.
 Begin to move more, in whatever way you can.
 Include stretching, balance, and strength training in a way that you enjoy.
 Challenge yourself to move every day, but do not overtrain, which depletes mitochondria and disrupts hormonal balance.

 I enjoy doing strength training on my vibrating platform so I have more gravitational forces acting on my skeleton, which increases the effectiveness of the strength training on my bones, muscles, and ligaments.
-This activity gradually increases my bone density, which is important as I am 61 years old and have taken steroids often because of the multiple sclerosis.
+This activity gradually increases my bone density, which is important as I am 61 years old and have taken steroids often because of multiple sclerosis.
 I also enjoy yoga, biking, tae kwon do, hiking with my dog, and kayaking.

 What’s your single best piece of advice when it comes to moving better?